The Golf War: Plot

 Pacifica eventually arrives, with her being pressured to win at all costs from her parents.
 Pacifica's referee, Sergei, announces an 18-hole match.
 With the help of the Lilliputtians, Pacifica is shown to have absolutely terrible results, with Mabel cruising to an easy victory.
 Mabel claims the miner hole as the best faction, to the dismay of the Dutch hole.
 The Dutch hole decide to kidnap Pacifica, and tie her to the final hole to kill her.
 Mabel and Dipper think their plan is going too far.
 The other factions start to fight once again.
 Mabel, fueled with anger, decides that no one gets her sticker for fighting.
-Mabel calls rivalries done, to the surprise of Pacifica.
+Mabel calls rivalries dumb, to the surprise of Pacifica.
 The Lilliputtians eventually decide to work together to then attempt to kill Mabel.
 Mabel chases to rescue Pacifica, and eventually rescues her.
 The two fight off the Lilliputtians, and Pacifica starts to like Mabel.
 Dipper and the two drive away on a golf cart successfully to Grunkle Stan's car.
 Once outside, Mabel apologizes for cheating, and gives Pacifica a sticker, to which she accepts.
-While initially refusing to ride in Stan's car, Paciifca gets in after rain starts to fall.
+While initially refusing to ride in Stan's car, Pacifica gets in after rain starts to fall.
 Pacifica is disgusted by the car's condition.
-Eventually, Mabel eventually pulls out two tacos, and Pacifica eventually accepts a taco.
+Mabel pulls out two tacos, and Pacifica eventually accepts one.
 The two become friends, and the gang drop her off.